eightyfive/react-native-col/README.md

 # react-native-col

-A wrapper around the [`react-native`](https://github.com/facebook/react-native) `<View/>` component enabling concise assignment of flexbox layout properties.
+A wrapper around [`react-native`](https://github.com/facebook/react-native) `<View />` enabling quick [Flexbox](https://facebook.github.io/react-native/docs/flexbox) positioning.

-The idea is to keep JSX as clean as possible, while removing the need to manage stylesheet declarations for common positioning needs.
+The idea is to keep JSX as clean and concise as possible, while also providing some nice semantic.

 ## Installation